paulinebourigault/paulinebourigault.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+# latest_posts:
-  enabled: true
+#   enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am a PhD student at Imperial College London, working on robust machine learning, signal processing, and formal reasoning systems.
 My research focuses on scalable and interpretable learning algorithms for complex multi-dimensional data, with applications in time-series data, computer vision, and automated theorem proving.